lukebemish/lukebemish.github.io/_posts/2025-08-02-gradle-dependencies-part-1.md

 When variants are resolved, the process is slightly more complex than described above; notably, Gradle won't even bother to look for a variant if it knows, due to a component found at an earlier level of resolution, the component in question would be upgraded.
 This doesn't have much of an impact, in practice, but _does_ mean that in some cases you may resolve a tree where certain transitive dependencies don't exist in your available repositories, if those dependencies are upgraded at an earlier level to versions that do.
 {% endalert %}

 Components model a single package, in some form.
-Variants model multiple the options available once we've selected a component.
+Variants model the options available once we've selected a component.
 For instance, are we looking for something to compile against, or something to run with?
 Are we looking for a binary library, or its sources?
 Variants contain both dependencies and artifacts.
 When a project is published, variants are produced from configurations.
 For instance, if we take a look at the publishing for `gizmo:gadget`:
 ```gradle
 dependencies {
     api("foo:bar:1.1.0")